LibraryCarpentry/lc-marcedit/_episodes/01-introduction.md

 This Introduction to MarcEdit is based on materials developed by Owen Stephens ([owen@ostephens.com](mailto:owen@ostephens.com)) in November 2015.

-This work is licensed under a Creative Commons Attribution 4.0 International License
+This work is licensed under a Creative Commons Attribution 4.0 International License.

 [http://creativecommons.org/licenses/by/4.0/](http://creativecommons.org/licenses/by/4.0/).

-It is suggested when crediting this work, you include the phrase “Developed by Owen Stephens”
+It is suggested when crediting this work, you include the phrase “Developed by Owen Stephens”.

 The exercises in this document were designed for and have been tested with MarcEdit 6.2 on Windows.
 Most of the exercises will also work on other versions and platforms, but they have not been tested.